 The Remuneration Policy of the Joint Committee is set in reference to national arrangements.
 The Scottish Joint Negotiating Committee (SJNC) for Local Authority Services sets the salaries for the Chief Executives of Scottish local authorities.
 The salary of the Strategic Development Planning Manager is set at spinal point 29, which is currently the equivalent of 53% of the salary of the Chief Executive of Renfrewshire Council.
-These arrangements were agreed through approval of the Chief Officers' Award - Structure Plan Manager report at a meeting of the Joint Committee on 2nd December 2002.
+These arrangements were agreed through approval of the Chief Officers' Award - Structure Plan Manager report at a meeting of the Joint Committee on 2 December 2002.
 The Assistant Strategic Development Planning Manager and Programme Manager posts have been evaluated under the single status framework and are paid according to the salary scales of Renfrewshire Council.

-2018/19 Total Salary, fees and allowances £ Post Held 2019/20 Total Salary, fees and allowances £ 75,146 Stuart Tait Strategic Development Plan Manager 77,441 53,153 Dorothy McDonald Assistant Strategic Development Plan Manager 54,779 128,299 Total 132,220
+2019/20 Total Salary, fees and allowances £ Post Held 2020/21 Total Salary, fees and allowances £ 77,441 Stuart Tait Strategic Development Plan Manager 79,323 54,779 Dorothy McDonald Assistant Strategic Development Plan Manager 56,111 132,220 Total 135,434

-The above tables show the relevant amounts, before tax and other deductions, due to, or receivable by, each of the persons named for the year to 31 March 2020, whether or not those amounts were actually paid to, or received by, those persons within that period.
+The above tables show the relevant amounts, before tax and other deductions, due to each of the persons named for the year to 31 March 2021, whether or not those amounts were actually paid within that period.